On NATO’s vulnerable eastern edge, Baltic nations face high stakes in Ukraine crisis

 After she arrived, Liimets, a soft-spoken career diplomat, took a walk around central Kyiv’s cobblestone streets in the cold night air.
 A tense calm suffused the city.

 Early the next morning, a little before 6 a.m. on Feb.
 24, Estonia’s ambassador in Ukraine called her with an urgent message: President Vladimir Putin’s invasion had begun.
-Like it was for millions in Ukraine — where the airspace was now closed and roads were quickly jammed by people trying to flee — the stakes of the slow-building showdown with Russia were suddenly stark.
+Like it was for millions in Ukraine — where the airspace was now closed and roads were quickly jammed by people trying to flee — the high stakes of the slow-building showdown with Russia were starkly apparent.

 Within minutes, Liimets packed her bags and was on her way to Estonia’s nearby embassy, and then, escorted by Ukrainian security, in a convoy headed west toward the Polish border.
 As they navigated droves of fleeing residents — it took more than four hours to get out of Kyiv — she could hear the sound of distant shelling.